garden-io/garden/docs/k8s-plugins/advanced/in-cluster-building.md

 ### Local Docker

 This is the default build mode.
-It is the least efficient one for remote clusters, but requires no additional services to be deployed to the cluster.
+It is usually the least efficient one for remote clusters, but requires no additional services to be deployed to the cluster.
 For remote clusters, you do however need to explicitly configure a _deployment registry_, and to have Docker running locally.
 For development clusters, you may in fact get set up quicker if you use the in-cluster build